constructicon/ukrainian/content/about.md

   Moscow, Vinogradov Institute of Russian Language at Russian Academy of Sciences): Concept, Design, Data mining, UD analysis, Syntactic annotation, Dissemination of findings and results
+- [Tore Nesset](https://en.uit.no/ansatte/person?p_document_id=41533) (UiT The Arctic University of Norway): Background research, Concept, Design, Editing of content, Dissemination of findings and results, Annotation of CEFR levels
 - [Francis M. Tyers](https://github.com/ftyers) (Indiana University; earlier affiliated with UiT The Arctic University of Norway and National Research University Higher School of Economics): Concept, Design, UD for Russian
-- [Radovan Bast](https://bast.fr/) (UiT The Arctic University of Norway, Department of information technology): New user interface, design and programming
 - Marianne Lund: Translation of definitions to Norwegian
-- [Valentina Zhukova](https://www.researchgate.net/profile/Valentina-Zhukova-4) (National Research University Higher School of Economics in
-  Moscow): Content, Design, Data mining, Semantic and syntactic annotation, Dissemination of findings and results
-- [Daria Mordashova](https://iling-ran.ru/web/en/scholars/mordashova) (Lomonosov Moscow State University, Institute of Linguistics of the Russian Academy of Sciences): Content, Design, Data mining, Semantic and syntactic annotation, Dissemination of findings and results
-- [Anna Endresen](https://en.uit.no/ansatte/person?p_document_id=585584) (UiT The Arctic University of Norway): Content, Design, Data mining, Editing, Semantic and syntactic annotation, Usage labels, Dissemination of findings and results, Coordination of teamwork
+- James McDonald: Translation of definitions to English
+- Kathleen Megan Dickson: Translation of definitions to English

 ## 4. Key publications